 In both delivery systems, some codes are individual only (e.g., 90791), some are group only (e.g., 90849), and some can be used for both individual and group services (e.g., H2017).
 If a code can be used for both individual and group services, modifier HQ needs to be applied to indicate that the code is being used for a group service.
 Group only codes do not require the HQ modifier.
-Group codes can be extended with G2212.
+When indicated, group codes can be extended with G2212.

-74. How do we enter the time in for group services in SmartCare?
-Updated 3/28/24
+74. How do we enter travel time for group services in SmartCare?
+Updated 4/22/24